 User testing on low, mid and high fidelity screens for direct input on how users use the application

 The majority of users saves eating out for special occasions

-Dining out is more of a treat for users, Users feel that it removes the stress of preparing homecooked meals and provides with a change of scenery and the perfect opportunity for socialising.
+Dining out is more of a treat for users, Users feel that it removes the stress of preparing homecooked meals and provides a change of scenery and the perfect opportunity for socializing.

 Menu and value for money matter the most when deciding where to eat

 79% of users needed to see the menu before deciding where to go, this included prices, detailed descriptions, and images.

 Going through different platforms to get information is frustrating

 The majority of users get their recommendations from social media (38.2%) and google searches (29.4%).